01. The Brief

 06. Project Management

-Managing a project successfully depends on the project manager having a thorough understanding of the objectives and ensuring that each supplier understands their role and responsibility.
+project manager having a thorough understanding of the objectives and ensuring

 Best practice